Mutation of Property: Process, Documents & Importance

 • Property Registration: It is the legal process of recording the transaction (like sale, gift, or inheritance) with the sub-registrar.
 Usually requires documents like title deed, tax receipts, indemnity bond, etc. Once this is done, you officially become the owner of the property under the law.

-• Mutation of the Property: It is updating your ownership in the local land or municipal records.
+• Mutation of the Property: It is updating your ownership in the local land or municipal records, also known as mutation entry.
 It’s essentially letting the government know that you are the owner of the property and you are now responsible for the tax payment.

 In simple terms, registration gives you ownership.
 Mutation reflects that ownership in government revenue records.
 Both are important, but for different reasons.
 So, make sure you don’t stop after registration.